pdadhikary/the-shoppies/README.md

 ### Styles and Misc

-React-Bootstrap for because its awesome!
+React-Bootstrap & Font Awesome because they're both awesome!
 I'm also using Store.js library to store nominated movies in localStorage so that the data persists even when the user leaves the site.